Ciwa Griffiths: Work

 When Griffiths realized that the first months of life were crucial for normal hearing development, she began to advocate general hearing tests for newborns in 1964.
 She created the blueprint for California's first neonatal hearing screening program in 1966 and continued to do so until the State of California passed legislation in 1984 (Legislative Mandates) and 1998 making hearing screening at birth mandatory.

-In a similar study conducted by otologist Arpad Götze at the ENT Clinic of the Janos Hospital in Budapest, Hungary from 1978 to1981 with 68 deaf infants, 51 (75%) developed normal hearing.
+In a similar study conducted by otologist Arpad Götze at the ENT Clinic of the Janos Hospital in Budapest, Hungary from 1978 to 1981 with 68 deaf infants, 51 (75%) developed normal hearing.
 In 12 infants, hearing did not improve, 10 of them only wore the hearing aid from 10 months, and in the remaining 5 the results could not be followed up.

 The use of Griffith's Auditory Approach - although at the time ridiculed by the medical establishment - became a standard application in American hospitals.
 Over the years, the Hear Center has received international recognition for its innovations and extensive testing and therapy programs.

 As the inventor, she acquired a United States patent for aids and techniques for testing newborns for hearing loss.

 These test procedures were particularly valuable for deaf infants under 8 months of age, because they allowed hearing aids to be fitted before the critical period of 8 months, which enabled the majority of them to develop normal hearing within months.

 Deaf children remind me of butterflies: At first encased within a cocoon of deep silence not of their making, and then when sound and cadences of love reach them, they emerge in all their individual colors, in soft or brilliant hue.